HalfVoxel/headway/README.md

-# Advance - An ergonomic progress bar library
+# Headway - An ergonomic progress bar library

-Advance is a progress bar library focused on ergonomics, just getting out of your way and letting you get back to writing all that other code.
+Headway is a progress bar library focused on ergonomics, just getting out of your way and letting you get back to writing all that other code.

 ![example](images/multiple.svg)